-Beautiful tiles in bathroom or kitchen are always must have decoration in a home interior.
+Beautiful tiles in the bathroom or kitchen are always a must-have decoration in a home interior.
 They can add color, warmth, and an extra dimension of aesthetic complexity.
 And in general, we love colorful tiles in a home.
 But what about tiles in a camper van?
 Are tiles worth putting in a DIY van conversion?

-We’ve all seen absolutely gorgeous camper van interiors on YouTube and blogs that utilize beautiful tile patterns.
-And when we were first planning our own build, we seriously thought about installing tile in our van as well.
+We’ve all seen gorgeous camper van interiors on YouTube and blogs that utilize beautiful tile patterns.
+When we first planned our build, we seriously considered installing tile in our van as well.

 But in the end, we decided against it.
 But why?

 This post lists three reasons we did NOT install tiles in our camper van.